bespinian/blog/content/posts/observability-in-the-cloud.md

 Monitoring is what most of us are used to.
 It encompasses the collection of telemetry (metrics, logs and traces) and its visualization through dashboards and alerting, with metrics being the primary data type used.
 Monitoring is primarily the process of collecting telemetry and acting upon it.
-It deals with the known-unknowns (e.g. we know that we may run out of memory or disk space and we can monitor it, but we do not precisely know when it will happen and which processes cause it to happen).
+It deals with the known-unknowns (e.g. we know that we may run out of memory or disk space, and we can monitor it, but we do not precisely know when it will happen and which processes cause it to happen).

 Observability, on the other side, describes a property of a system.
-A system is observable, if you can deduce its internal state (such as the value of its internal variables and position in the callstack), from the outputs you can observe.
+A system is observable, if you can deduce its internal state (such as the value of its internal variables and position in the call stack), from the outputs you can observe.
 These outputs can be specific behaviors exhibited to users, and in practice rely heavily on telemetry which we collect from the system's environment (such as the machine it is running on) or which we deliberately emit from the system.
 A system can be described as "more observable", when we can more accurately describe its internal state, and "fully observable", when we can always describe its internal state with 100% accuracy.
 Making a system observable usually requires using monitoring tools and processes, but it enables us to deal with a larger set of problems, namely, the unkown-unknowns, and to effectively troubleshoot issues that we could not really imagine before they arose.